Mo-Nouir/ReactNativeApp/README.md

 #### Extensions

-We've been trying out ways to not use mixins. `AddSpinnerLoader` is an example of a higher-level component.
+I've been trying out ways to not use mixins. `AddSpinnerLoader` is an example of a higher-level component.

 #### i18n